uzervlad/spectral/README.md

 ```bash
 $ cargo run --release
 ```
-<sub>It is recommended to run in release mode, since spectrogram rendering is incredibly slow</sub>
+<sub>It is recommended to run in release mode, since spectrogram rendering can be incredibly slow</sub>